1972034leonarose/1972034leonarose/README.md

 - 🌎 Hello World!
 I’m Leona.
 - 👀 I’m interested in software engineering.
-- 💞️ View my progress here!
+- 💞️ View my learning progress here!
+- 😉 Small progress is still progress ~

 <!---
 1972034leonarose/1972034leonarose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.